 Many of the men I have just described give more time and attention to the machines in their garages than to the women in their living rooms.
 Overstated?
 Probably, but is essential not to miss the point: The enjoyment we derive from something is directly related to the time and trouble we take to nurture and care for it.

 I’m not suggesting that men treat their wives like cars!
 But I want to emphasize that when a man proves himself capable of displaying tender care toward his toys, he has no excuse when it comes to his relationships.
-It just doesn’t work when he tries to justify apathy toward his wife by claiming, “I’m just not put together that way.”
+Taking care of them is even more important.
+And it just doesn’t work when he tries to justify apathy toward his wife by claiming, “I’m just not put together that way.”

 It is fairly common to hear people suggest that within marriage the husband has been given “the easy part of the deal.”
-Many men are quick to quote the passages discussed in chapter 4 regarding headship, authority, and the obligation for women to submit to their husbands.
-But they don’t seem as eager to recall Ephesians 5:25-33 (quoted above) or the admonition earlier in Ephesians 5 to “submit to one another out of reverence for Christ” (v.
+Many men are quick to quote passages regarding headship, authority, and the obligation for women to submit to their husbands.
+But they don’t seem as eager to recall Ephesians 5:25-33, or the admonition in Ephesians 5 to “submit to one another out of reverence for Christ” (v.
 21).

 Whenever I hear a husband “remind” his wife about his authority and her duty to submit, I know he is someone who does not understand the reciprocal nature of submission within marriage.
-Truth decay is already at work in such a marriage and will need to be drilled out and repaired if further deterioration is to be prevented.
+Truth decay is already at work in such a marriage.
+It needs taking care of it, and will need to be drilled out and repaired if further deterioration is to be prevented.

-Scripture provides no basis for concluding that all the privileges of marriage accrue to the husband while all the obligations fall to the wife.
-There is no doubt that some couples live as if that were the case, but such faulty thinking is in need of correction.
+Scripture provides no basis for concluding that all the privileges of marriage accrue to the husband.
+Nor do all the obligations fall to the wife.
+There is no doubt that some couples live as if that were the case.
+But such faulty thinking is in need of correction.

 If a husband starts believing that his is the easier role in the marriage relationship, he should consider what it means to “love your wife, just as Christ loved the church.”
 While human men cannot match the degree of love Jesus displays (since His love is divine and infinite), they are to love in the same manner.
 Christ initiated love for the church, and His love remains constant regardless of the response He receives.